 Bram Stoker's Dracula being deliciously melodramatic and over-the-top.
 It's also a worthwhile watch because it's the movie wherein Keanu Reeves and Winona Ryder may have .
-So... history." actually gotten married — Sage Young, Movies Editor Hits Netflix On: Nov.
+So... history." actually gotten married — Sage Young, Movies Editor 'The Holiday Calendar' Hits Netflix On: Nov.
 2

 "Yes, this show can be tedious and if you're trying to escape politics these days, it's not exactly a comforting watch.
 But having reorganized itself in the wake of

 allegations against Kevin Spacey, the final season of House Of Cards feels fresh.
 You don't even have had to seen the most recent seasons to be able to keep up with it really and Robin Wright makes the perfectly imperfect first female president.
 She even gets quotes from the Second Sex sewn into her Oval Office rug — how badass is that?" — Karen Fratti, Associate TV Editor 'The Great British Baking Show: Collection 6' Hits Netflix On: Nov.9

 "Die-hard fans of the UK’s most delightfully warm baking competition show were dismayed when iconic judge Mary Berry and comic duo Mel & Sue left the show when it moved from the BBC to Channel 4.
 But while the Channel 4 version of the show has gotten a smidge more intense, I’ll remain a fan for the comedic moments, which are arguably even weirder and sillier thanks to the addition of new hosts Noel Fielding and Sandi Toksvig.
 Plus, watching Noel pull off a seemingly endless array of